Select a language

 Much of what is tested in the Red Hat Certified Specialist in Ansible Automation exam (EX407) will form the foundation of the new RHCE exam.
 We will continue to offer this exam and the existing Automation with Ansible course (DO407) for one year after Red Hat Enterprise Linux 8 becomes generally available.

 However, not all of the information covered by Automation with Ansible (DO407) and the Red Hat Certified Specialist in Ansible Automation exam (EX407) will be part of the RHCE curriculum.
-The skills not covered in the RHCE will be added to Automation with Ansible II: Ansible Tower (DO409), and a new course and corresponding certification focused on Ansible best practices will also be created.
+The skills not covered in the RHCE will be added to Automation with Ansible II (DO409), and a new course and corresponding certification focused on Ansible best practices will also be created.

 The RHCE changes will not affect your Red Hat Certified Specialist in Ansible Automation credential, which will be considered current for 3 years from the time you earned it.
 However, instead of renewing your Red Hat Certified Specialist in Ansible Automation certification when the time comes, you will need to earn or renew your RHCE credential, which will include coverage of Ansible skills and knowledge.
 You should also consider taking the new course and exam we will be offering on Ansible best practices to deepen your Ansible skills.